ed-xmos/ST7789-STM32/README.md

 # ST7789-STM32
-Using STM32's Hardware SPI to drive a ST7789 based IPS display.
+Using XCORE AI to drive a ST7789 based IPS display.

 ## Supported Displays
 - 135*240 resolution